 Hilltop Montessori School is located in The Town of Mt Laurel, and we share the town’s green common areas, including but not limited to the athletic field, the basketball courts, the community playground and the library.
 With the generous commitment to the school, Mt Laurel also permits our older children to hike to Spoonwood Lake for studies on ecology, recreation or to simply enjoy the beautiful community surroundings as part of physical education and science studies.
 The lively and bustling town center boasts local restaurants and stores that our students and their families enjoy before and after school hours.

 Environmental Education Grants and Community Outreach

-Hilltop Montessori School has received several grants from organizations supporting our environmental education initiative, including two from Legacy, one from the American Montessori Society Ursula Thrush Peace Seed Program and support from private donations.
+Hilltop Montessori School has received several grants from organizations supporting our environmental education initiative, including the “Whole Kids Foundation” (Whole Foods), two from Legacy, one from the American Montessori Society Ursula Thrush Peace Seed Program and support from private donations.
 The peace garden contains edible plants representative of each country of origin of each child enrolled at the school.
 These countries include Russia, China, South America, Vietnam, Pakistan, Italy, Germany, Thailand, India, Hong Kong and Great Britain.
 The kindergarten students have created permanent flags representing each country to mark the gardens.
 Additionally, two Legacy grants have provided a native plant trail on the property, maintained by our Cub Scout troop, and hands-on environmental education units in our lower elementary classrooms.